 Not all brands are as into Black Friday as Amazon, with some brands not participating in the discounted shopping day.

-Whilst some brands don’t participate because they feel that it does not suit its high-quality branding, others, such as IKEA don’t participate for other reasons.
+While some brands don’t participate because they feel that it does not suit its high-quality branding, others, such as IKEA don’t participate for other reasons.
 IKEA have stated that they don’t participate as they aim to offer low prices throughout the year and not just one day.

 Despite ASDA being one of the first retailers to bring Black Friday to the UK, they pulled out of the Black Friday festivities in 2015.